pingcap/docs-tidb-operator/en/configure-storage-class.md

 - For I/O isolation, a dedicated physical disk per PV is recommended to ensure hardware-based isolation.
 - For capacity isolation, a partition per PV or a physical disk per PV is recommended.

-Refer to [Best Practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) for more information on local PV in Kubernetes.
+For more information on local PV in Kubernetes, refer to [Best Practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md).

 ## Data safety